unicode-org/message-format-wg/spec/formatting.md

 Implementations MAY offer functionality for customizing this, such as by emitting XML-ish tags for each _markup_.

+_Attributes_ MUST NOT have any impact on message formatting, and MUST NOT be available in the formatted output.
+_Variables_ in _attribute_ _values_ are not resolved,
+and no errors are emitted for them.

 ### Examples

 _This section is non-normative._